boggydigital/mac-gaming-guides/games/unity.md

 | Installer MD5 | `e1c6410d75542d157f85576feeafe5fe`                           |
 | Verified by   | M0REKZ (Steam)                                               |

-# Games below unity 4.2 that can not be updated
+# Games below Unity 4.2 that can not be updated

 Unity 64-Bits Support was added at version 4.2, due to that, the following games actually can not be updated using this method: